-- 1. Records will be retained for the life of the bonds plus any Refunding Bonds plus three (3) years.
-This means that the Issuer will maintain records regarding Refunded Bonds until three years after the final Refunding Bonds (including through a series of refundings) is retired.
+- 1. Records will be retained for the life of the bonds plus any Refunding Bonds plus ten (10) years.
+This means that the Issuer will maintain records regarding Refunded Bonds until ten years after the final Refunding Bonds (including through a series of refundings) are retired.
 Records may be in the form of documents or electronic copies of documents, appropriately indexed to specific bond issues and compliance functions. - 2.
 Retainable records generally include: - a.
 The transcript documents executed in connection with the issuance of the bonds (including the authorizing documents, offering materials, applicable Form 8038, and the Tax Certificate and Agreement, and any elections made with respect to the bonds, if applicable) and any amendments to such documents. - b.
 Records of expenditures of bond proceeds include requisitions, account statements and the final allocation of proceeds. - c.
 Records of the use of bond-financed property. - d.
 All agreements reviewed for private use. - e.
-Records pertaining to investments including GIC documents under the Treasury Regulations, records of purchase and sale of other investments,

-SLGS subscriptions, and records of investment activity sufficient to permit calculation of arbitrage rebate or demonstration that no rebate is due.
+Records pertaining to investments including GIC documents under the Treasury Regulations, records of purchase and sale of other investments, State and Local Government Series ("SLGS") subscriptions, and records of investment activity sufficient to permit calculation of arbitrage rebate or demonstration that no rebate is due.